devottys/xdplayer/README.md

 - Install: `pip3 install https://github.com/devotees/xdplayer.git`
 - Usage: `xdplayer <file.xd>`

-There are two crosswords to play with in `samples/`.
+There are two crosswords to play with in `samples/` and a collection of xds on [xd.saul.pw](https://xd.saul.pw).

 ## Commands